shadanan/shadanan.github.io/SoftwarePolitics.md

 Some natural themes arise here:

- -- implicit is generally liberal; explicit is generally conservative.
+  - *Implicit* is generally liberal; *explicit* is generally conservative.

- -- performance-oriented is generally conservative; late-optimized is generally liberal.
+  - *Performance-oriented* is generally conservative; *late-optimized* is generally liberal.

- -- compile-time binding is generally conservative; runtime/late binding is generally liberal.
+  - *Compile-time binding* is generally conservative; *runtime/late binding* is generally liberal.

- -- concurrency and parallelism in general seem to be politically charged topics, but the disagreement is orthogonal to the liberal/conservative camps.
+  - Concurrency and parallelism in general seem to be politically charged topics, but the disagreement is orthogonal to the liberal/conservative camps.

 I'd love to keep going with the classification.
 But I'll stop here, since we've got higher-level stuff to discuss.